Series · Hardening before AWS · Part 3 of 3 ← Part 1: Securing the application · ← Part 2: Mobile banking app hardening · Identity-first migration

 The fix is to invert the sequence.
 Identity is the first migration step, not the last.
 The IAM perimeter is architected, deployed, and tested before the landing-zone Terraform from the AWS-for-banks architecture series is applied.
 The first workload account in the landing zone is created by federated identity, owned by a documented role, audited from day zero.
 There is never an IAM user with a long-lived access key issued to a human.
 There is never standing administrative access to production.

-1. No long-lived static credentials.
+No long-lived static credentials.
 No human ever holds an IAM access key.
 No application ever holds an AWS access key in a config file or environment variable.
 Workload identities are short-lived, federated, attested.
 Human identities flow from the bank's identity provider through IAM Identity Center as short-lived federated sessions.
-The unit of access is a session, not a key.
+The unit of access is a session, not a key — the way a hotel issues a card that expires at checkout rather than a master key.

-3. Identity is observable.
-Every identity action — every role assumption, every session, every privileged operation — produces an audit event that lands in CloudTrail Lake, the audit-evidence layer documented in the operational-implementation article.
+Identity is observable.
+Every identity action — every role assumption, every session, every privileged operation — produces an audit event that lands in CloudTrail Lake.
 The CISO knows, in minutes, who is currently in production.
 The CBN examiner knows, in seconds, who has had administrative access in the past ninety days.

 The shape of the identity-first IAM stack we deploy at a Nigerian Tier 1 bank: